Table of Contents

 According to recent studies, the risk of cancers such as the pancreatic carcinoma increases through a fructose-rich diet.
 Fructose contributes to the synthesis of nucleic acids which encourages the proliferation of cancer cells.

-For these reasons, the Food and Agriculture Organization of the United States recommends to reduce the daily intake of free sugars such as fructose to less than 10 % of the total amount of energy.
+For these reasons, the Food and Agriculture Organization of the United States recommends reducing the daily intake of free sugars such as fructose to less than 10 % of the total amount of energy.

 1. Fructose absorption by small intestine cells takes place…